 issue.

-, Rural schools should be better funded, which allows them to pay higher wages and some exceptional remunerations for their
+, rural schools should be better funded, offering higher wages and exceptional remunerations for these

 teachers